Josh Lowe Preview, Player Props: Rays vs. Rockies

-On Wednesday, Josh Lowe (.390 on-base percentage in past 10 games, 66 points above season-long percentage) and the Tampa Bay Rays play the Colorado Rockies, whose starting pitcher will be Austin Gomber.
-First pitch is at 6:40 PM ET.
+On Thursday, Josh Lowe (.405 on-base percentage in past 10 games, 80 points above season-long percentage) and the Tampa Bay Rays play the Colorado Rockies, whose starting pitcher will be Peter Lambert.
+First pitch is at 1:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Angels.
+He racked up two hits (going 2-for-4) in his last appearance against the Rockies.

 Josh Lowe Game Info & Props vs. the Rockies